 - To import translations, click Import, then click Upload, select the .zip file of translated assets, then click OK.

-Oracle Content and Experience validates that all the translations that are defined in the job are available in the .zip file.
+Oracle Content Management validates that all the translations that are defined in the job are available in the .zip file.
 If you want to see which assets are included in the translation job, click the link in the dialog.
 When you're ready to import the translations, click Import.

 Locales for Translation